Opera Mobile: Features

 Opera Mobile used the Presto layout engine until version 15, which was replaced by WebKit, then Blink and supports many web standards, as well as Ajax.
 As of version 9.7, it can use Opera Turbo that compresses web pages via Opera Software's "Turbo" servers, thus reducing download size.
 Because web pages are compressed, page loading times are improved, and bandwidth consumption is reduced by up to 80%.

 The browser can dynamically reformat web pages for a small screen, using Opera's Small Screen Rendering (SSR) technology and text-wrapping.

 Opera Mobile 10 includes a "Speed Dial" feature, which allows the user to add links shown as thumbnail images in a page displayed when a new tab is opened.
-Once set up, this feature allows the user to more easily navigate to the selected web pages, and visual tabs, that allow the browsing multiple Web sites at one time.
+Once set up, this feature allows the user to more easily navigate to the selected web pages, and visual tabs, that allow the browsing of multiple websites at one time.
 It also includes a password manager and pop-up handler, and it supports copy and paste, address auto-complete, zooming, history, and bookmarks (removed in Opera Mobile 15).

 The browser can be used by either using finger-touch, a stylus on a touchscreen or with a keypad and can be displayed in portrait and landscape mode.